 Instant Pot Turkey Meatloaf is flavorful and juicy.
 Simple ingredients and a sweet & tangy sauce makes this our favorite meatloaf!

-- 2 Tbsp Dehydrated Onion (or 1/2 cup of fresh, finely diced)
+- 2 Tablespoons Dehydrated Onion (or ½ cup of fresh, finely diced)

-- 2 tsp Garlic Powder (or 3 cloves pressed fresh garlic)
+- 2 teaspoons Garlic Powder (or 3 cloves pressed fresh)

 - 2 Eggs

-Mix all of the meatloaf ingredients together and combine thoroughly.
-Try not to overwork the mixture (Note that it is 2 lbs of meat).
+Mix all of the meatloaf ingredients together and combine thoroughly (Note that it is 2 lbs of meat).

-Put 1 1/2 cups of water in the Instant Pot, and the trivet/steamer rack.
+Put 1 ½ cups of water in the Instant Pot, and put the trivet/steamer rack into the pot.

-Place the meat mixture on a piece of foil and form it into a rounded loaf shape, making it an even thickness end to end, for cooking consistency.
+Place the meat mixture on a piece of foil and form it into a rounded loaf shape (not a ball), making it an even thickness end to end (not too thick), for cooking consistency.

 Grab the foil by the opposite corners, like a sling, and lift the meatloaf into the pot and set it on the rack.
 Close the lid and set the steam release knob to the Sealing position.

-Press the Meat/Stew button (or press the Manual or Pressure Cook button), and if necessary, use the + or - button to adjust the time to 35 minutes.
+Press the Pressure Cook (or Manual) button or dial, and use the +/- button to adjust the cook time to 35 minutes.

 Before you take the meatloaf out, do 2 things.

-First, take the internal temperature of the meatloaf and make sure it is 160°F.
+First, take the internal temperature of the meatloaf and make sure it is 160°F-165°F.

 Second, use a small knife to poke a few holes in the foil, and the drippings will drain to the water below.
 I don't like to do this before the meatloaf cooks because I think I get a juicier meatloaf this way.
 My personal preference.

-Grasp two opposite ends of the foil and carefully lift the meatloaf out of the pot and onto a baking tray.
+Grasp two opposite ends of the foil (or use trivet handles) and carefully lift the meatloaf out of the pot and onto a baking tray.

-Turn on broiler to 450 degrees F. Rack in the middle.
+Turn on broiler to 450° F. Rack in the middle.

-Spread the glaze topping all over the meatloaf and put it under the broiler (with the door partway open.
-Stay with it, for safety.) for a few minutes to caramelize the topping.
-Just keep an eye on it so it doesn't burn.
+Mix together glaze topping ingredients and spread it all over the meatloaf.
+Put it under the broiler for a few minutes to caramelize the topping.
+Keep an eye on it so it doesn't burn.